marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution00.md

 5. Run
     - `az deployment group create --resource-group <resource-group-name> --template-file "fabricwth_armtemplate.json" --parameters "fabricwth_parameters.json"`
 6. You should now have a resource group in your azure subscription with the EH and ACI resources.
+8. Create a Fabric instance through the Azure portal.
+An F4 SKU is all that is needed.

 ## Success Criteria